 See also: What Happens if Lyme Disease Goes Untreated?

-Why is Lyme disease known to be seasonal?
+Why is Lyme Disease Known to be Seasonal?

-In late autumn and winter, the adult ticks feed on their third host (most commonly humans) and reproduce.
+• In late autumn and winter, the adult ticks feed on their third host (most commonly humans) and reproduce.
 This life-cycle of the tick begins again and so too does the seasonal nature of symptomatic Lyme disease.
-It is important to remember however that ticks and tick bites may remain dormant so testing should be carried out on a regular basis if you are experiencing symptoms.

 See also: Is Lyme Disease Contagious?

 The rash associated with Lyme Disease is known as Erythema migrans.
 This rash develops and expands in a circular pattern with the point of contact being a circular red mark, surrounded by clear and paler red rings.
-Early symptoms of Lyme Disease occur at the point of the bite in the form of a bulls-eye pattern rash that is typical of Lyme Disease.
+Early symptoms of Lyme Disease occur at the end of the bite in the form of a bulls-eye pattern rash that is typical of Lyme Disease.

 Living With Lyme Disease: An Interview With Jamison Hill